 The elephant denarius is probably the most affordable coin in Caesar’s name issued during his lifetime.
-Well-worn examples, struck off-center can be found for under $300.
+Well-worn examples struck off-center can be found for under $300.
 Very high-grade examples bring over $2,000.
-Caesar lifetime portrait coins have always been in strong demand from collectors, and prices in recent auctions have ranged from under $3,000 to a whopping $55,000, with an average around $10,000.
+Caesar lifetime portrait coins have always been in strong demand from collectors, and prices in recent auctions have ranged from under $3,000 to a whopping $55,000, with an average of around $10,000.

 * * *

 The corona civica was a simple wreath of oak leaves.
 The only higher award was the corona graminea (“Crown of grass”) awarded for saving an entire army.

 A Greek talent was 26 kg, or 6,000 drachmas.
 Fifty talents would have amounted to 1,300 kg (2,860 pounds) of coined silver.